The Allocations Committee is crucial in our commitment to community-led, participatory grantmaking — We do not believe in doing this work alone.

 As an Allocations Committee member, your assignment, both difficult and rewarding, determines who will receive these grant funds.

-JOIN THE 2023 ALLOCATIONS COMMITTEE
+WHAT IS THE ALLOCATIONS COMMITTEE ?

 The Allocations Committee is comprised of individuals diverse in age and identity, from inside and outside of philanthropy.
 No prior grantmaking experience is required!
 Together, the committee facilitates conversations with nominated organizations and their community members, conducts research and drafts proposals, and uses a consensus model to select up to three organizations to receive Movement Building grants from BWF.
 This approach decentralizes power by shifting it from foundations to the community — democratizing philanthropy through transparency, equity, and inclusion.